-Ankylosing spondylitis (AS) is a form of inflammatory arthritis involving the spine.
-Pain and stiffness in the back and neck are common symptoms.
+Ankylosing spondylitis (AS) is a form of inflammatory arthritis involving your spine.
+Pain and stiffness in your back and neck are common symptoms.
 Men are affected by AS more often than women.
 AS can be hereditary.

 Ankylosing spondylitis (AS) causes ongoing inflammation of soft tissues around the spinal bones (vertebrae).
 Over time, this inflammation may cause bones in the pelvis and sometimes parts of the spine to fuse together.

 This fusing can cause loss of movement of the spine and occasionally can result in a hunched-over posture.
 In a small number of people, the condition is severe enough for them to stop work or change their employment.

 The name Ankylosing spondylitis comes from a combination of Greek words: ankylos meaning fused; spondylos meaning vertebrae; and itis meaning inflammation.

 A team of health professionals, including your GP, rheumatologist and physiotherapist, may be involved in your care.

 There is a strong tendency for AS to run in families, especially if you have a close relative with AS.
 About half this risk is related to a single gene called HLA-B27.
 Other risk factors for AS include the following:

 - Crohn’s disease: there is a genetic overlap between AS and inflammation of the bowel.

 - Being between the ages of 15 and 35: symptoms usually develop within this age range; it is rare for people older than 40 years to develop it.

 - Being male: men are generally more severely affected than women; the reasons for this are unknown.